infinity0/msg-notes/causal/01-ordering.rst

 Enforcing transitivity is basically an exercise in correcting the order of messages, so we are already covered there.

-For drops, let's consider "causal drops" first - drops of messages that caused (are *before*) a message we *have* already received.
+For drops, let's consider `causal drops` first - drops of messages that caused (are `before`) a message we *have* already received.
 Messages in the delivery buffer will have three types of parents: those already accepted, those also in the buffer, and those that haven't been seen yet.
 For the last case, this is either because the parent p doesn't exist (the author is lying), or because the